Newcomer Youth Leadership Development (NYLD) Program

 Newcomer Youth Leadership Development (NYLD) is designed to help newcomer youth have a positive settlement experience and become engaged members of the community.
 NYLD offers a safe, supportive, and fun environment where you can meet new people, build new skills and get involved in your new home.

 As a result of the pandemic, the program is currently running virtual activities as well as facilitating meaningful volunteer engagement opportunities to support young people during these challenging times.
 Through a hybrid of both online and offline activities and workshops, we’ve created safe virtual spaces in our new normal and continue to provide excellent settlement experience for young people.

-View our virtual activities per location, each activity includes how to register:
+View our virtual activities for current NYLD participants across different locations.
+Each activity includes how to register: